davidmoten/odata-client/README.md

 // delta is now a CollectionPage and can be iterated upon or paged through as you like
 // if you don't iterate through the results of the CollectionPage the next call to
-// nextDelta() will do it for you because the deltaLink is on the last CollectionPage
+// nextDelta() will do it for you because the deltaLink is on the last page
-// of the current delta
+// of the current collection

 // print out all users that have changed delta.forEach(System.out::println);